March 14, 2025 - March 23, 2025

 Adaptation

 Nathan is a founding company member of Synetic Theater, having started with the company in 2001.
 He has been resident dramaturg since 2005 and has adapted many of Synetic’s most successful productions, including DraculaFaustAnimal FarmThe Fall of the House of UsherJekyll & HydeThe Picture of Dorian GrayThe TrialCyrano de Bergerac, as well as MacbethRomeo and JulietAntony and CleopatraOthelloThe TempestTwelfth NightMuch Ado About Nothing, and Richard III for Synetic’s wordless Shakespeare series.
-His adaptations of The Island of Dr. MoreauThe Hunchback of Notre Dame, and Sleepy Hollow each received a Helen Hayes Award nomination for Outstanding Resident Play or Musical Adaptation.
+His adaptations of The Island of Dr. MoreauThe Hunchback of Notre Dame, Sleepy Hollow, and The Immigrant each received a Helen Hayes Award nomination for Outstanding Resident Play or Musical Adaptation.
+He won the award for his adaptation of The Tell-Tale Heart.

 Brian Allard